WhatsApp/proxy/README.md

 If you would like to configure your proxy using Kubernetes, or run the Docker runtime through Kubernetes, please see our [Helm chart README](./charts/README.md)

+Read more about other type of deployments [here](/docs/deployments.md).

 # Contributors
 ------------